Dream of: 05 December 1995 "Ability To Fly"

 I still needed to bring most things into the room; I contemplated where I would put a couch.
 A scattering of odds and ends were already sitting around; I began gathering up a few things so I could put them where they belonged.

-One of the things I picked up was a small white plastic bottle about six centimeters tall.
+I picked up a small white plastic bottle about six centimeters tall.
 Unable to remember what was in the bottle, I tried to pour out the contents.
-Since nothing wanted to come out, I had to start trying to pull out whatever was inside with my fingers.
-Finally something which looked like a dried white pasta – fetuccini perhaps – fell out.
+Since nothing came out, I had to try to pull out whatever was inside with my fingers.
+Finally something which looked like a dried white pasta – fettuccini perhaps – fell out.
 That seemed to open things up, and more things began falling out of the bottle.

 I didn't know what to do with all the pills.
-I might have to buy one of those pill books I had seen in stores which describes all the various types of pills.
+I thought I might have to buy one of those pill books I had seen in stores which describe all the various types of pills.
 Who knew, there might be some good ones in this batch that I would like to take.
-I remembered when I had been in high school, Duff used to buy bunches of pills like this and sort through them for good ones.
+I remembered when I had been in high school, my classmate Duff used to buy bunches of pills like this and sort through them for good ones.
 He would know what to look for.

 Some other things also came out of the bottle.
 There were two old black and white pictures which had fallen out.
 Each was a picture of a person, and each was rather interesting.
 I put the pictures off together to the side, thinking I wanted to keep them and not lose them.

 Another black and white picture fell out.
 It was the scene of a landscape which I thought might be in Colorado because mountains were in the background.
-In the foreground was a hill which appeared to be made of rock.
-It appeared that several houses had been excavated right in the side of the hill.
-The front facade of each house could be seen carved out of the rock, and in the middle of each facade was a door which apparently led to a house which had been created inside the hill.
+In the foreground stood a hill which appeared to be made of rock.
+It appeared that several houses had been carved out of the rock in the side of the hill.
+The front facade - carved from the rock - of each house could be seen, and in the middle of each facade was a door which apparently led to the interior of a house which had been created inside the hill.
 I wondered how old the houses were.

 Immediately upon finding the bills I became possessed with the idea that I needed to cash them in.
-By that I thought since the bills were brand new and in such good condition that someone who collected currency would pay more than $50 apiece for them.
+By that, I thought that since the bills were brand new and in such good condition, someone who collected currency would pay more than $50 apiece for them.

-Without further delay I snatched up the bills and left the house.
-I began hurrying down a city street, intending to go to a building downtown where I thought I knew of a place where somebody dealt in currency.
-But as I rushed along, I began somewhat to realize the folly of what I was doing.
-These bills were probably not going to be worth anything more than $50, no matter how good of a condition they were in.
-It had been silly of me to have kept the bills.
+Without further delay I snatched up the bills and departed the house.
+I hurried down a city street, intending to go to a building downtown where I thought I knew of a place where somebody dealt in currency.
+As I rushed along, however, I began somewhat to realize the folly of what I was doing.
+These bills were probably not going to be worth anything more than $50, no matter how good condition they were in.
+Keeping the bills had been silly of me.
 If I had put the money in the bank, I could have collected interest on it.
-If I could have gotten 10 percent interest per year on $500, over six months I would have had $25.
-Now I would probably get no more than face value.
-But I was still determined to try.
-At this point if I could only get an extra ten cents for each $50 I would be happy.
+If I could have gotten 10 percent interest per year on $500, then over a six month period I would have collected $25.
+Although I now realized that I would collect no more than face value for the bills, I was still determined to try to collect more.
+At this point, if I could only get an extra ten cents for each $50, I would be happy.

 Reaching downtown, I walked into a tall skyscraper and walked over to the elevator bank.
 I thought I wanted to go to the fifty-second floor and see a man named Rutscher who I thought bought coins and currency.
-But I still had some questions in my mind about where to find him.
+I still had some questions in my mind about where to find him.
 Looking at a book shelf near the elevators, I noticed a set of brown Encyclopedia Britannicas.
-The set was old, probably from the 1950s.
-But I thought Rutscher still might be listed in the encyclopedia and I could find out more about him if I were to look up his name.
-I picked up one of the volumes and was just about to look through it when my elevator came.
-I stepped on.
+Although the set was old, probably from the 1950s, I thought that Rutscher still might be listed in the encyclopedia and that I could find out more about him if I were to look up his name.
+I picked up one volume and was just about to look through it when my elevator arrived and I stepped on.

 As the elevator began moving up, I noticed two other men in the elevator with me – one was looking at me rather strangely.
-He was tall, had well-coifed black hair, and was probably about 30 years old.
-He was dressed in an immaculate light-gray suit.
-I realized he was looking at the encyclopedia I was carrying, as if to ask me what I was doing with it.
-I glanced at the encyclopedia myself, and was surprised to see I had picked up the wrong one – I had the "S" volume.
-I was getting ready to say I was using the encyclopedia to look up the name "Rutscher", but I realized that would sound suspicious since I had the "S" volume.
+About 30 years old, dressed in an immaculate light-gray suit, he was tall and had well-coifed black hair.
+I realized he was looking at the encyclopedia which I was carrying, as if to ask me what I was doing with it.
+I glanced at the encyclopedia myself, and was surprised to see that I had picked up the wrong one – I had the "S" volume.
+I was getting ready to say I was using the encyclopedia to look up the name "Rutscher," but I realized that my explanation would sound suspicious since I had the "S" volume.
 I tried to think of a word beginning with "S" so I could explain what I was doing, but finally I said that I simply was going up to see a man who dealt with coins and currency, and that I had picked up the encyclopedia to look up something about him.

 I then turned my attention to the numbers on the elevator.
-To my chagrin I now saw the numbers only went to 23.
-Obviously this was one of those buildings where some elevators only went to the lower floors while others went to the higher floors.
-I blurted out to the other two men that I was going to the fifty-second floor.
-I asked if it were possible to get out on the twenty-third floor and take an elevator on up to the fifty second floor.
+To my chagrin, the numbers only went to 23.
+Obviously this was one of those buildings where some elevators only went to the lower floors while others went to the higher ones.
+I blurted out to the other two men that I was going to the fifty-second floor, and I asked if it were possible to get out on the twenty-third floor and take an elevator on up to the fifty-second floor.
 The younger fellow in the gray suit said that wasn't possible, that I would have to go all the way back down to the bottom.

-As he turned to leave, it suddenly occurred to me that I might ought to ask him if he needed any legal help.
-I was also a lawyer, and I could perhaps be his clerk, but I immediately realized the ludicrousness of such an idea.
+As he turned to leave, it suddenly occurred to me that maybe I should ask him if he needed any help with any legal work which he had.
+I was also a lawyer, and I could perhaps be his clerk.
+I quickly realized, however, the ludicrousness of such an idea.
 Sure, since I had been expelled from school I needed a job, and sure, I liked the looks of this palace; but I would never fit in here.
 This was exactly the kind of place I had spent years trying to avoid.

 As I walked on down the corridor, lost in admiring my surroundings, I realized I had passed the designated door.
-Ahead of me I was about to enter a huge room with a vaulted ceiling.
+Ahead of me was a huge high-vaulted room which I was about to enter.
 I also noticed patches of grass seemed to be growing on the floor, as if somehow these people had been able to plant grass in here to make the place look more natural.
 And indeed, it did look nice.

-I turned back from the vaulted room, not entering, thinking I needed to go back toward the door.
-I passed what appeared to be a sheik restaurant – right inside the office – with people sitting at a mahogany bar drinking coffee.
+I turned back from the vaulted room, not entering, thinking I needed to go back toward the door which I had passed.
+I walked past what appeared to be a sheik restaurant – right inside the office – with people sitting at a mahogany bar drinking coffee.
 I even thought about stopping and ordering a cup for myself.
 After all, I was already in, and apparently anyone inside could go to the bar and order whatever they wanted.
 I might even be able to come back on another day and walk in and order something.

 Right now I didn't feel like stopping.
 My only real interest was in getting out of here.
-I finally reached the door I was seeking; but now I saw several doors, none of which said "Downtown".
-Indeed, the doors had the names of different cities above them.
-One of the doors said "Iman".
-I thought Iman was a country somewhere in the middle east.
-I concluded this law firm must have special relations with that country.
-Those relations had probably developed long ago.
-Probably one of the law partners had taken a trip to Iman and somehow met people there.
+I finally reached what I thought was the door I was seeking.
+Now, however, I saw several doors, none of which had a sign which said "Downtown."
+Indeed, the doors had the names of different cities written above them.
+Over one door was the word "Iman," which I thought was a country somewhere in the middle east.
+I surmised that this law firm must have special relations with that country which had developed long ago.
+One of the law partners had probably taken a trip to Iman and somehow met people there.
 Contacts had been cultivated over the years and now the law firm was extensively involved with affairs in Iman.